guysarig/esh_home/README.md

 2. **Grafana**:
    - Grafana is being run in the docker-compose.yaml file.
    - The Grafana dashboard is available at http://localhost:3000.
+   - Add a Prometheus data source to Grafana (through the Grafana UI, or using the Grafana API, using http://prometheus:9090/ as the URL).
+   - Extract the uid of the Prometheus data source from the Grafana UI and replace the uid in the grafana/dashboard.json file, by running:
+     ```bash
+     cd grafana
+     replace_uid.sh <uid>
+     ```
+     where `<uid>` is the uid of the Prometheus data source.
-   - For importing a dashboard showing the custom metrics, import the grafana/dashboard.json file into Grafana (through the Grafana UI, or using the Grafana API [service account token has to be created locally for this]).
+   - Import the dashboard showing the custom metrics: after replacing the uid, import the grafana/dashboard.json file into Grafana (through the Grafana UI, or using the Grafana API [service account token has to be created locally for this]).